-If you want to get the best parts within your budget you should definitely have a look at our Web-Based PC-Builder Tool.
+If you want to get the best parts within your budget, take a look at our PC-Builder Tool.

 Select Animation as the main purpose that you’ll use the computer for and adjust your budget to create the perfect Animation PC with part recommendations that will fit within your budget.